WiseLabCMU/abstract-dataloader/docs/dataloader.md

   which can record data simultaneously.
 - The system has a way of starting a recording, which causes all of the sensors to record data, with some kind of metadata indicating which session the data came from.
-This session is usually referred to as a "trace."
+This session is sometimes referred to as a "trace" (also "sequence", "session", etc).
 - You offload the data from the collection system, and organize them into folders by trace.
 You then collect many such traces, and organize them into a "dataset."